rehman000/CodeHub/README.md

 # CodeHub

+# CSC-32200-Software-Engineering
+CSC-32200-Software-Engineering Spring 2020 @ The City College of New York

+Okay listen up team!
+Read these instructions very carefully:

-The file Structure for CodeHub is as follows:
+# The file Structure for CodeHub is as follows:

 ```├── app
 │   ├── blueprint_imports.txt